MathewBiddle/erddap_copy/README.md

 #### Manual hard-copy of data
 This uses python to search for relevant datasets and download them as netCDF files to your local system.
 Then, builds the dataset.xml snippet for the dataset.

+A python script walking through the process documented below can be found in this repository at [copy_erddap_data.py](https://github.com/MathewBiddle/erddap_copy/blob/main/copy_erddap_data.py).

 Caveats:
 * Metadata must be manually curated in the xml snippet.